Students must apply for financial aid each academic year.

 - Provide EFSC Admissions with proof of high school graduation or equivalency.

 - Submit an official final copy of the high school transcript or GED score report, or for transfer students, provide an official copy of transcripts from each regionally accredited institution attended pursuant to EFSC’s admission policy.

 - Transfer students who have not earned an associate's degree must also provide completion of high school (high school transcript with graduation date, GED transcript, or home school affidavit).

 - EFSC may prepare a financial aid offer letter without receiving final high school or college transcripts, but aid will not authorize or disburse aid until these documents are received.

 The federal government requires some applications to be reviewed for accuracy through a process called “verification.”
 If selected for this process, students are required to provide additional documentation for review.
-Students are notified via their student e-mail when additional documentation is required.
+Students are notified via their student e-mail and in the Financial Aid section of TitanWeb when additional documentation is required.